zjllili/dotfiles/README.md

 - Screenshots:      grim + slurp
 - Thumbnails:       gimp + imagemagick

-All emails from me will be signed by the same GPG key that I sign commits with
+All emails from me will be signed by the same GPG key that I sign commits with:
 - Import my key: `gpg --recv-keys 117094DA1AEA0835E4ED0770F7476912AA224CAC`
 - Download or copy at [here](./unixchad.asc)